jaysoo/nx-react-book/manuscript/chapter2.md

 nx g component NavigationItem --project ui --export
 ```

 The `--project` option specifies which project (as found in the `projects` section of `workspace.json`) to add the new component to.
+It is aliased to `-p`.

 The `--export` option tells Nx to export the new component in the `index.ts` file of the project so that it can be imported elsewhere in the workspace.
 You may leave this option off if you are generating private/internal components.
+It is aliased to `-e`.

 If you do forget the `--export` option you can always manually add the export to `index.ts`.

+I> **Pro-tip:** You can use `nx g c` as an alias to `nx g component`--along with other aliases.
+For example, `nx g c Footer -p ui -e`.
+To see other options that you can use, run `ng g c --help`.

 Next, let's go over the implementation of each of the components and what their purposes are.